LR Vandy: Rise

 – The Weston Gallery, The Weston, OutdoorsAbout LR Vandy: Rise

-Vandy will transform The Weston Gallery into an immersive environment dominated by a soaring rope maypole.
-The twisting and turning structure draws on the iconography of the maypole as a site of communal gathering and ritual, and an enduring emblem of renewal, growth, and collective movement.
-Surrounding the central motif will be a group of dynamic rope figures, building on a body of work the artist initiated in 2024, and a new series of wall-based mandalas first presented at the 1-54 Contemporary African Art Fair in 2025.
-Referencing the textile industry’s formative role in Britain’s industrial history, they extend her ongoing examination of labour, pattern, and material legacy.
+Vandy has transformed the gallery into an immersive environment dominated by a soaring rope maypole.
+The twisting structure draws on the idea of the maypole as a site of communal gathering, ritual, and collective movement.
+Using the form and texture of rope, Vandy's work explores the textile industry’s role in Britain’s industrial history, and ongoing examination of labour, pattern, and material legacy.

-Outside you will see Dancing in Time: The Ties That Bind Us (2023), standing at five metres high this sculpture continues Vandy’s exploration of dance as a form of free expression and resistance.
-Commissioned by National Museums Liverpool for the International Slavery Museum’s Martin Luther King Pop Up series, the sculpture was first displayed on the Liverpool Waterfront and will now overlook the Park's historic landscape.
+Standing five metres high outside The Weston, Dancing in Time: The Ties That Bind Us was commissioned by National Museums Liverpool for the International Slavery Museum’s Martin Luther King Pop Up series.
+First displayed on the Liverpool Waterfront it will now overlook the Park's historic landscape.

 It is an honour to show my work at YSP.
 This opportunity to create a site-specific installation is a first for me, offering space to expand the scope of my work and ideas to mount a complex, sensory experience rooted in materiality.